Stocks To Keep in Your Portfolio for the Next 30 Years

-However, Johnson & Johnson is a healthcare company working at the forefront of COVID-19 vaccine research and development in addition to developing new medical treatments and devices.
-It’s also a massive consumer goods conglomerate with a huge portion of its business in the sort of consumer staples that are likely always going to be around.
+It’s also a massive consumer goods conglomerate with a huge portion of its business in the sort of consumer staples that are likely always going to be in demand.
 Is it possible that there will be a time when COVID-19 is a thing of the past and people are no longer paying huge bucks to private companies for their prescription drugs?
 Sure.
 Will those people still need to buy baby oil and mouthwash?
 Almost certainly.